Professions & Occupations Excluded from the Act - Regulation Part 7, Section 31

 (n) a person registered under section 35 of the Securities Act,

-(o) a member of the British Columbia Veterinary Medical Association under the Veterinarians Act, or
+(o) a registrant of the College of Veterinarians of British Columbia continued under the Veterinarians Act, or

 (p) a professional forester as defined in the Foresters Act,